vapor/docs/4.0/docs/upgrading.md

 To use Vapor 4, you will need Xcode 11.4 and macOS 10.15 or greater.

-!!! warning
-	At the time of writing, Vapor 4 is still a release candidate and Xcode 11.4 is in beta.

 The Install section of the docs goes over installing dependencies.

 ## Package.swift